apache/parquet-format/CONTRIBUTING.md

    provides more details on expectations for changes that break compatibility.

-2. New encodings should be fully specified in this repository and not rely on an external dependency for implementation (i.e. `parquet-format` is the source of truth for the encoding).
+2. New encodings should be fully specified in this repository and not rely on external dependencies for implementation (i.e. `parquet-format` is the source of truth for the encoding).
 If it does require an external dependency, then the external dependency must have its own specification separate from implementation.